vetlemknutsen/DAT250-Experiments/dat250-expass3.md

 and [VoteComponent](https://github.com/vetlemknutsen/DAT250-Experiments/blob/main/DAT250-Experiments/src/VoteComponent.svelte).
 They were going to handle poll creation, user creating and voting respectively.
 I started by just creating simple user interfaces which I could continue working on in later steps.
 The process was quite basic and resulted in simple div's.
+Currently, when you create a user, you just put a username.
+This is just for simplicity, for future development, email and password could be added.
 Then to connect the components, I used Router in [App.svelte](https://github.com/vetlemknutsen/DAT250-Experiments/blob/main/DAT250-Experiments/src/App.svelte), which makes it possible to connect the components to paths, like localhost:8080/create-poll.